What is a Mock audit?

 Why Mock audit?

 If you are selling your medical devices under the rules of the FDA you are probably familiar with the term Mock audit.
 However, in the last couple of years there has been significant changes to the regulatory landscape.
-This has increased the need for Mock audits to also cover ISO 13485:2016, MDSAP and MDR (Medical Device Directive 2017/745).
+This has increased the need for Mock audits to also cover ISO 13485:2016, MDSAP and MDR (Medical Device Regulation 2017/745).
 The transition MDSAP for manufacturers selling in Canada, showed that manufacturers often struggle with fully complying with the new requirements.
 Trying to transition to a new standard or a new regulatory requirement like MDSAP is complicated.
 Not having the system properly evaluated prior to and during transition can be unnecessarily burdensome.
 The consequences can be serious, from delay of certification to additional audits, or in the worst case to a loss of the sales in Canada.

 What is the benefit?